|

 comparison chart for an overview of production times.)
 Delivery

-time usually ranges from 2–4 days depending on which state
+time usually ranges from 2–4 business days depending on which state

 you’re located in, but may be shorter or longer in some cases.